j4velin/simplenetatmo/README.md

-SimpleWeather Widget for Netatmo Weather
+Simple Weather Widget for Netatmo Weather
 =========

 A simple yet customizable weather widget showing information from your Netatmo weather stations